-While this oppressive rule may have made many Jews want to rebel, Jesus’ method of “fighting back” was to not only submit to the rule, but to offer the Roman officer to carry the equipment a second mile.
-This was for the oppressors to see God’s love for them in the oppressed person and change their heart in the process.
-Jesus’ only weapon was love.
+While Rome’s oppressive rule may have made many Jews want to rebel, Christ’s method of “fighting back” was to not only submit to the rule, but to offer the Roman officer to carry the equipment a second mile.
+This was for the oppressor to see God’s love for him and change his heart in the process.
+Christ’s only weapon was love.

-Jesus’ own disciples did not understand His ways until after His crucifixion.
+The Savior’s own disciples did not understand His ways until after His crucifixion.
 Just before He was arrested, they were still trying to fight things their way.
 “And, behold, one of them which were with Jesus stretched out his hand, and drew his sword, and struck a servant of the high priest’s, and smote off his ear.
 Then said Jesus unto him, Put up again thy sword into his place: for all they that take the sword shall perish with the sword” (Matthew 26:51-52).
-In Luke’s account, Jesus is noted to also heal the ear of the man who was helping to wrongfully arrest Him (Luke 22:49-51).
-Jesus clearly did not approve of them using physical weapons to fight.
+In Luke’s account, the Savor is noted to also heal the ear of the man who was helping to wrongfully arrest Him (Luke 22:49-51).
+The Lord clearly did not approve of them using physical weapons to fight.

-Jesus was very tactful in His dealings with political issues.
-In the story of the Pharisees and Herodians (Roman supporters), they tried to catch Jesus in a verbal net by asking Him if they should pay tribute to Caesar.
-If Jesus said yes, then the Jews could accuse Him of siding with an oppressive power.
+The Savior was very tactful in His dealings with political issues.
+In the story of the Pharisees and Herodians (Roman supporters), they tried to catch the Savior in a verbal net by asking Him if they should pay tribute to Caesar.
+If He said yes, then the Jews could accuse Him of siding with an oppressive power.
 If He said no, then the Herodians could have Him arrested for speaking against a government rule.
-In His divine wisdom, Jesus says those famous words, “Render to Caesar the things that are Caesar’s, and to God the things that are God’s” (Mark 12:17).
+In His divine wisdom, the Savior said those famous words, “Render to Caesar the things that are Caesar’s, and to God the things that are God’s” (Mark 12:17).

 In His service,